 Takemoto has presented artwork and performances internationally and has received grants funded by Art Matters, James Irvine Foundation, and San Francisco Arts Commission.
 Her film Looking for Jiro received Best Experimental Film Jury Award at the Austin LGBT International Film Festival.

 Her articles appear in Afterimage, Art Journal, GLQ, Performance Research, Radical Teacher, Theatre Survey, Women and Performance, and the anthology Thinking Through the Skin.
 Takemoto is the board president of the Queer Cultural Center and co-founder of Queer Conversations on Culture and the Arts.
-On occasion, she makes guerrilla appearances as Michael Jackson and Bjork-Geisha.
+On occasion, she makes guerrilla appearances as Bjork-Geisha.